 The tips I gave can be done in combinations.
 You can also follow all the tips if you want.
-That’s up to you.
+It really depends on what works best for you.

 I suggest you pick one note-taking method and mix in some of the tips above.
-The important thing is — you will become an expert with one method and as you apply them, you will become better and better.
 When you do, you can take notes without feeling scattered and will be able to organize your notes effectively.

 - How to Take Notes Effectively: Powerful Note-Taking Techniques

 - Why Successful People Take Notes And How to Make It Your Habit